dgalarza/MobileRealmStatus/README.md

 This will:

  - Install the gem dependencies
- - Install the pod dependencies
+ - Install the carthage dependencies

 ## Testing ##